[Though we may receive a commission through affiliate links, our reviews are independent and unsolicited.]

 Loose-leaf teas have two key advantages.
 First, you can alter the strength of the brew by adjusting the amount of tea leaves you steep.
 If you drink bagged tea, you’re stuck with the amount of tea—and the sensory experience—trapped in a bag.

 Another advantage is size, with loose-leaf generally made of larger pieces of whole plant leaf than tea inside bags.
-Size matters because, among many differences, small particles of tea release flavor compounds into hot water faster than large ones.
-You get a quick extraction from a bag of tea, and then it’s all over.
+Size matters because, among many differences, tiny particles of tea release flavor compounds into hot water faster than large ones.
+You get a quick extraction from a tea bag, and it’s all over.

 But with loose-leaf teas, the larger pieces release aroma and taste compounds more slowly.
-Instead of getting a quick blast of everything the tea has to offer, loose-leaf tea expresses its flavor and character gradually and with more complexity.
+Instead of getting a quick blast of everything the tea offers, loose-leaf tea expresses its flavor and character gradually and with more complexity.

 In short, loose-leaf gives us flexibility in how we experience tea.
-In my tea-craft enterprise, I only manufacture loose-leaf products because consumers appreciate what tea leaf has to offer in its freer, more natural form.
+In my tea-craft enterprise, I only manufacture loose-leaf products because consumers appreciate the benefits of tea in its unrestricted, natural form.

 Loose-leaf Tea Sounds Great.
 What’s the Catch?

-As the American tea market grows, the discerning tea lover has to use caution.
+As the American tea market grows, the discerning tea lover must be cautious.
 Some tea manufacturers sell low-quality loose-leaf, hoping to cash in on the craze.

-At the same time, tea newcomers are overwhelmed by the sheer number of choices, making smart buying decisions a challenge.
+At the same time, tea newcomers are overwhelmed by the sheer number of choices, making savvy buying decisions a challenge.

 Is there a resolution to this tea conundrum?